 God didn't seem to want the fight to happen just yet, because the winds wouldn't allow William to set out across the English Channel.
 Two months passed, the maximum time under law that Harold could call up his conscripted farmers to fight.
 With the harvest due, Harold sent these men home.

-William was still warring as an old man, remaining strong though undeniably very podgy, eventually dying from internal injuries from hitting the high pommel of his saddle while falling off his horse.
+William was still warring as an old man, remaining strong though undeniably very podgy, as he had in his latter years developed quite a generous appetite for good wine and banquets, eventually dying from internal injuries from hitting the high pommel of his saddle while falling off his horse.

 William II (Rufus) (1087-1100)